-to fill in the December 2013 election to serve a two year term, January 2014 - January 2016.
-We are looking for Directors who represent various aspects of the solar, wind and other renewable energy fields, as well as individuals in potentially impacted industries, such as real estate, legal, finance, education, environment, transportation and manufacturing.
-It is also desired that as diverse a range of people as possible make up the Board.
+The ISEA has 3 Membership-Elected Board of Directors (BOD) positions to fill in the December 2018 election.
+These Directors will serve a two-year term, January 2019 - December 2021.
+ISEA needs Directors with diverse backgrounds and skill sets who represent various aspects of the solar, wind and other renewable energy fields, as well as individuals in potentially impacted industries, such as real estate, legal, finance, education, environment, transportation and manufacturing.

 Candidates should have innate leadership, management and interpersonal skills, patience and good humor, and the ability to participate in and sustain collaborative group efforts.